Tax Planning for US Digital Nomad

 Panama Short Stay Visa for Remote Workers 9 months, extendable No tax on foreign income (territorial) 25%

-Colombia US Digital Nomad Visa 2 years Tax residency if >183 days 39%
+Colombia Digital Nomad Visa Up to 2 years Tax residency if >183 days 39%

-Ecuador Professional Visa 2 years Tax residency 37%
+Ecuador Professional Visa Up to 2 years No local taxes on foreign income 37%

-Albania Unique Permit for US Digital Nomad 1 year, renewable No local tax often for nomads 23%
+Albania Unique Permit for Digital Nomad 1 year, renewable up to 5 years No local tax often for nomads 23%

-Antigua and Barbuda Nomad Digital Residence 2 years No personal income tax typically for nomads 0% (assumed low)
+Antigua and Barbuda Nomad Digital Residence 2 years No personal income tax 0%

-Armenia Temporary Residence for US Digital Nomad 1 year Tax residency 20%
+Armenia Temporary Residence for Digital Nomad 1 year Tax residency applies 20%

 Bahamas BEATS Program 1 year No personal income tax 0%

-Cape Verde Remote Working Program 6 months, renewable Tax residency if extended 27.5%
+Cape Verde Remote Working Program 6 months, renewable No tax for short stays 27.5%

 Curaçao @Home in Curaçao 6 months, renewable No income tax for nomads 0%

-Dominica Work in Nature Visa 18 months Low tax implications NA
+Dominica Work in Nature Visa 18 months No tax liability N/A

-Grenada US Digital Nomad Visa 1 year, renewable Tax on local income NA
+Grenada Digital Nomad Visa 1 year, renewable No tax liability N/A

-Saint Lucia Live It Program 1 year No tax on foreign income often 30%
+Saint Lucia Live It Program 1 year No tax on foreign income 30%

-Seychelles Workcation Retreat Program 1 year Low tax for nomads NA
+Seychelles Workcation Retreat Program 1 year No income tax liability N/A

-Turkey US Digital Nomad Visa 1 year Tax residency if >183 days 40%
+Turkey Digital Nomad Visa 1 year Tax residency if >183 days 40%

 Indonesia Second Home Visa 5-10 years Tax on Indonesian income 35%

-Namibia US Digital Nomad Visa 6 months No tax for short stays 37%
+Namibia Digital Nomad Visa 6 months No tax for short stays 37%

-South Africa US Digital Nomad Visa 1 year Tax residency if >183 days 45%
+South Africa Digital Nomad Visa 1 year Tax residency if >183 days 45%

-Sri Lanka US Digital Nomad Visa 1 year Tax implications vary NA
+Sri Lanka Digital Nomad Visa 1 year Tax implications vary N/A

-Philippines US Digital Nomad Visa (proposed) 1 year Tax residency 35%
+Philippines Digital Nomad Visa (proposed) 1 year Visa holders not considered tax residents; no local taxes 35%

-Norway Independent Contractor Visa 2 years, extendable Tax residency 39.7%
+Norway Independent Contractor Visa 2 years, extendable Tax residency applies 39.7%

-Netherlands US Digital Nomad Visa 1 year Tax residency 49.5%
+Netherlands Digital Nomad Visa 1 year Tax residency applies 49.5%

 Andorra Digital Economy Residence Permit 2 years, renewable 10% max PIT; favorable for expats 10%

-Montenegro US Digital Nomad Visa 2 years, renewable 0-15%; no tax period 15%
+Montenegro Digital Nomad Visa 2 years, renewable Income tax exemption if not resident 15%

-Canada Visitor Visa with Remote Work 6 months, extendable Six months tax-free 33% (federal top)
+Canada Visitor Visa with Remote Work 6 months, extendable No income tax unless establishing residency 33% (federal top)

 Compliance & Reporting Obligations